sdw-online/football-app/README.md

 Football stats on the top leagues, teams and players in Europe for the 2021-22 season

-The prototype of this app was built in R using the Rshiny package.
-This took around a month to build when I was learning about R (January 2021).
+During January 2021, I committed myself to learning R for the first time by building the prototype of the football app using the `rshiny` package (and other modules to assist with the MVP).

 I learnt quite a few things during this time including: